borud/thermo/README.md

 ## Possible future enhancements.

-  - Multi-sensor support so that I can monitor multiple temperature sensors.
   - Networking in order to log sensor to some service capable of recording timeseries (there are several).
   - Low-power features to run this system off a battery so I can use